 Even though it’s close to the city center, it’s interesting how the Sacromonte Caves Museum manages to show visitors a totally new side to Granada.
 Found in the Sacromonte neighborhood, this ethnographic museum displays what life was like for residents 100 years ago who called local caves here home.
 All told, ten caves have been recreated to show what living conditions were like for the community of Spanish “gypsies”, known as Gitanos, who lived here.

-And there you have a look at what can be seen in Granada in 1 day of sightseeing.
+And there you have it – the ultimate Granada itinerary with everything you need to know to comfortably explore Granada in 1 day.
 While the Alhambra will always be the city’s star attraction, you should be able to see that there’s plenty more to fill a visit.